open-source-tabletop/cadence-wargame-system/collections/_modules/scraplands-showdown.md

 #### Race Initiative

-In race format missions, models activate in a specific order as determined below:
+In race missions, models activate in a specific order as determined below:

 - The car with the most Command Points remaining activates next.
 - Cars with the same number of Command Points activate in order of race position.
 This is the car that is furthest ahead on the track and furthest ahead in laps (i.e. the shortest distance to travel to complete the race).